Ludwinic1/purviewautomation/docs/create-a-service-principal.md

 For example, imagine a developer named Frank.
 If Frank wanted to call Purview APIs, how would he connect with Purview?

 <br>
 He could provide his username and password in the script.
-This is very dangerous because if a hacker gets a hold of the info or it gets leaked, the hacker not only has access to use the Purview APIs but any other potential resources Frank has access too!
+This is very dangerous because if a hacker gets a hold of the info or it gets leaked, the hacker not only has access to use the Purview APIs but any other potential resources Frank has access to!

 <br>
 On top of that, what if Frank's colleauge Mary wanted to call Purview APIs too?
 She would either have to get Frank's credentials or use her own.
-Now we have two developer credentials that are exposed to hackers.
+Now we have two developer credentials that are potentially exposed.

 To help solve this, Service Principals can be used.
 When a Service Principal is created, it gets assigned a clientid (think of it as a username) and a clientsecret (password) and we can assign the Service Principal only the Purview permissions needed.